Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Network-Security.md

 Now that we went over Identity and Device Security in the prior demonstration we will now look at the Network Security Pillar and how this integrates into Zero-Trust.

 In this Demonstration we will dive into the traffic being sent to and from the endpoint as well as the data within the payload.
-We will be utilizing TLS decryption to gain visibility and better policy enforcement on your endpoints.
+We will be utilizing TLS decryption to gain visibility and apply policy enforcement on your endpoints.

 To configure TLS decryption on the WARP client go to Settings > Network > TLS Decryption and enable TLS decryption.
 Following this we will have to ensure that the CA certificate from cloudflare is installed on each endpoint.
-This can be set to be done automatically Global Settings under Settings > WARP Client.
+This can be set to be done automatically under Settings > WARP Client > Global Settings > Install CA Certificate

 ![TLS-Decryption](Images/TLS-Decryption.png)
 ![Device-Certificate](Images/Device-Certificate.png)